(Updated April 2020)

 However, Turkey’s first president Kemal Atatürk died at Dolmabahçe on November 19, 1938.

-Besides the palace there is also the Dolmabahçe Camii, its mosque, to be visited – and then you can relax for while on a bench under the trees next to the Dolmabahçe Saatkulesi, the clock tower.
+Besides the palace there is also the Dolmabahçe Camii, its mosque, to be visited – and then you can relax for awhile on a bench under the trees next to the Dolmabahçe Saatkulesi, the clock tower.

 Dolmabahçe – Beşiktaş